 It is important to be aware of the method used for classifying the severity of a facial weakness.
 The table below outlines this classification.
 There is no need to memorise this, just be aware that it exists.

 A full and thorough examination must be conducted to ensure no pathology is missed and the correct diagnosis is made.
 Areas to specifically focus on are the parotid, the ear, oral examination, and a thorough neurological examination including cranial nerves.

-If the palsy does not resolve within three weeks the patient is usually referred to ENT and a baseline audiogram is performed to help rule out an acoustic neuroma.
+If a lower motor neurone palsy does not resolve within three weeks the patient is usually referred to ENT and a baseline audiogram is performed to help rule out an acoustic neuroma.
 An MRI scan of the brain will be considered if there is no recovery at all.